gjoshevski/Express-EntraExternalId-Cerbos/README.md

 ## Assign Admin role

+If you wan't to switch your role and get admin permissions, follow this steps:

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator).
 1. Browse to **Identity** > **Applications** > **Enterprise applications**.
 1. Select **All applications** to view a list of all your applications, and select the application that you created (such as *ciam-client-app*).
 If your application doesn't appear in the list, use the filters at the top of the **All applications** list to restrict the list, or scroll down the list to locate your application.